 The following takes place when any SMF invokes Nsmf_EventExposure_Notify regarding PDU session changes:

 6. The SMF invokes the Nsmf_EventExposure_Notify service operation providing to the NWDAF the SMF PDU session establishment or modification event report.
-This events may derive in that the respective UE that has an active PDU session in the NWDAF's servig area.
+This events may derive in that the respective UE that has an active PDU session in the NWDAF's serving area.

 7. The NWDAF selects the UE to either register or deregister with the UDM.
 If the PDU session is managed in the NWDAF service area, the respective UE is selected thus registered.
 The UE is deregistered in case of the event correspond to a PDU session termination or relocation out of the NWDAF's service area.
 TA is the criterion by default to define if the PDU session is being managed in the NWDAF's service area.